barchw/ory-poc-helm/README.md

 # ory-poc-helm

-Repo for convinient deployment of ory-poc
+Repo for convenient deployment of ory-poc